cllim/approximation-algorithms/README.md

 Dependencies
 -----------
-The program uses the linear programming and mixed-integer programming solver from the [GNU Linear Programming Kit].
+The program uses the linear programming and mixed-integer programming solver from the [GNU Linear Programming Kit] \(GLPK\).

 Testing is done using [Catch].

+GLPK is needed for the program to execute correctly while both GLPK and Catch are needed for the test file.

 Installation
 -----------